hotrodorm/hotrod/hotrod-project/docs/docs-5/config/tags/generators.md

 # The `<generators>` Tag

-This tag can include one or more generators.
-At the time of this writing only one generator remains active: the MyBatis-Spring generator.
-Other generators have been deprecated.
+This tag can only include the JDBC generator.

 Must include:

-- A `<mybatis-spring>` tag to configure the Mybatis-Spring generator.
+- A `<jdbc>` tag to configure the JDBC persistence layer generator.